Consolidated Omnibus Budget Reconciliation (or COBRA) Health Coverage

 Qualified beneficiaries must be offered with coverage similar to that available to beneficiaries who have not been receiving COBRA coverage under the plan.
 They also must be allowed to make identical choices that are given to non-COBRA beneficiaries under the plan.

-The COBRA coverage starts on the date of the qualifying event, and the length of the period of the coverage depends on the type of qualifying event that made the qualified beneficiary lose group health plan coverage.That is when one pays all the required premiums.
+The COBRA coverage starts on the date of the qualifying event, and therefore the length of the amount of the coverage depends on the sort of qualifying event that made the qualified beneficiary lose group health plan coverage.That is when one pays all the specified premiums.

 For employees covered under the coverage, the only qualifying event is their termination of employment including retirement, or reduction of employment hours.
 In that case, COBRA coverage is going to lasts in the period of eighteen months.
 If the covered employee undergoes qualifying events such as divorce or legal separation, death or being entitled to Medicare, COBRA for the spouse or dependent child will last for 36 months.